-In industrial settings, the internal combustion engine is the chief source of workplace exposure to carbon monoxide.
+In industrial settings, the internal combustion engine is the chief source of carbon monoxide.
 Many furnaces and ovens produce large amounts of the gas, especially when they are not maintained properly.
 Truck drivers, forklift operators, or people working near this type of equipment are at a higher risk of exposure.
 Workers near or within enclosed areas or confined spaces such as manholes, garages, tunnels, loading docks, warehouses, vehicle repair shops, and splicing vehicles are also at risk.

 While carbon monoxide is usually an unwanted by-product, packaged carbon monoxide is used in a variety of industries including metal fabrication, chemical manufacturing, pharmaceuticals, electronic and semiconductor applications, and for reducing ores when manufacturing metal carbonyls.